AdobeDocs/commerce-merchant-services.en/help/landing/saas.md

 ---
 # [!DNL Commerce Services Connector]

 Some Adobe Commerce and Magento Open Source features are powered by [!DNL Commerce Services] and deployed as SaaS (software as a service).
 To use these services, you must connect your [!DNL Commerce] instance using production and sandbox API keys, and specify the data space in the [configuration](#saas-configuration).
-You only need to configure the connection one time for each Commerce instance.
+You only need to configure the connection one time for each instance.

 ## Available services {#availableservices}